Important information: Coronavirus in Berlin

 How can I find help to look for work?

-The advisers at the Berlin Welcome Centre can also help you in the search for a job.
+The advisers in the Welcome Centre Berlin and Bridge – the Berlin Network for the Right to Remain can likewise support you in the search for a job.